 - If anything obstructs the power liftgate while it is closing or opening, the liftgate will automatically reverse to the closed or open position, provided it meets sufficient resistance. - There are also pinch sensors attached to the side of the liftgate.
-Light pressure anywhere along these strips will cause the liftgate to return to the open position. - The power liftgate must be in the full open position for any of the buttons to operate.
-If the liftgate is not fully open, press the Liftgate button on the Fob with Integrated Key (FOBIK) to fully open the liftgate, and then press it again to close. - If the liftgate handle is pulled while the power liftgate is closing, the liftgate will reverse to the full open position. - If the liftgate handle is pulled while the power liftgate is opening, the liftgate motor will disengage to allow manual operation.
+Light pressure anywhere along these strips will cause the liftgate to return to the open position.

+- The power liftgate must be in the full open position for rear liftgate close button or overhead console close button to operate.
+If the liftgate is not fully open, press the Liftgate button on the Fob with Integrated Key (FOBIK) to fully open the liftgate, and then press it again to close. - If the liftgate handle is pulled while the power liftgate is closing, the liftgate will reverse to the full open position. - If the liftgate handle is pulled while the power liftgate is opening, the liftgate motor will disengage to allow manual operation. - The power liftgate buttons will not operate if the vehicle is in gear or the vehicle speed is above 0 mph (0 km/h).

-- The power liftgate buttons will not operate if the vehicle is in gear or the vehicle speed is above 0 mph (0 km/h). - The power liftgate will not operate in temperatures below -22°F (-30°C) or temperatures above 150°F (65°C).
-Be sure to remove any buildup of snow or ice from the liftgate before pressing any of the power liftgate switches. - If the power liftgate encounters multiple obstructions within the same cycle, the system will automatically stop and must be opened or closed manually. - If your liftgate is power closing and you put the vehicle in gear, the liftgate will continue to power close.
-However, vehicle movement may result in a detection of an obstruction.
+The power liftgate will not operate in temperatures below -22°F (-30°C) or temperatures above 150°F (65°C).
+Be sure to remove any buildup of snow or ice from the liftgate before pressing any of the power 2 liftgate switches.